-Several assessments, including the Catalyzing Implementation of the Strategic Action Programme for the Sustainable Management of shared Living Marine Resources in the Caribbean and North Brazil Shelf Large Marine Ecosystems (CLME+) Transboundary Diagnostic Analysis,6 identified a weakness in governance as the overarching root cause for the three main transboundary issues of overfishing, pollution, and habitat degradation.
-Other factors include limited human and financial resources; inadequate knowledge; inadequate public awareness and participation; inadequate consideration of the value of ecosystem goods and services; population and cultural pressures; trade and external dependency.
+Several assessments, including the Catalyzing Implementation of the Strategic Action Programme for the Sustainable Management of shared Living Marine Resources in the Caribbean and North Brazil Shelf Large Marine Ecosystems (CLME+) Transboundary Diagnostic Analysis, 6 identified a weakness in governance as the overarching root cause for the three main transboundary issues of overfishing, pollution, and habitat degradation.
 Climate change was further identified as a key cross-cutting and overarching issue.